stevenwdv/fathom-shadow/docs/development.rst

 Tests and Examples
 ==================

-`Our tests <https://github.com/mozilla/fathom/tree/master/test>`_, especially `demos.js <https://github.com/mozilla/fathom/blob/master/test/demos.js>`_, are replete with examples exercising every corner of Fathom.
+`Our tests <https://github.com/mozilla/fathom/tree/master/test>`_, are replete with examples exercising every corner of Fathom.

 To run the tests, run... ::

     make lint test

 This will also run the linter and analyze test coverage.
-You can find the coverage report in the ``coverage`` directory and the HTML version under ``coverage/lcov-report/fathom/index.html``.
+To render the coverage report human-legibly, run ``make coverage``.
+You can then find the coverage report in the ``coverage`` directory.

 You can also run the linter or tests for just the code of one language at a time::